HORSE BEHAVIOUR PROBLEMS

 Crib-biting, weaving, box-walking, tongue-lolling, head bobbing, headshaking, windsucking, pawing, digging, fence walking, wall kicking, self mutilation.

-Towards humans, other horses or animals – nipping, biting, charging, striking out and kicking.
+Towards humans, other horses or animals – nipping, biting, charging, striking out and kicking, aggressive behaviour around food.

-Refusal to stand for mounting, non-acceptance of tack, napping, bucking, rearing, bolting, spooking, failure to go forward, refusing to jump.
+Refusal to stand for mounting, non-acceptance of tack, napping, bucking, rearing, bolting, spooking, failure to go forward, non-responsive to aids, rushing fences or refusing to jump.

 Getting cast in the stable, lying down at unusual times (eg. when ridden or travelling), shut down or depressed behaviour.